dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 * If a constructor makes no explicit `this()` or `super()` call (as first statement), the *compiler inserts* `super()` with no arguments
 * If a constructor calls `super()`, it must be *the first statement in the constructor body* (analogous to `this()`)

+If the superclass has only one constructor, taking one or more parameters, and no subclass constructor invokes this superclass constructor (through a `super()` call), the code will not compile.

 A simple example of compiler-generated constructor code:

 ```java